 If you cannot keep the appointment, please delete the appointment from your calendar to cancel the appointment.
 You can access your Google Calendar at https://calendar.google.com/a/qc.cuny.edu.
 Remember that it is unprofessional to miss an appointment without cancelling it with reasonable notice.

-I will be holding three live review sessions in advance of the exams to answer any questions you may have.
+I will be holding live review sessions in advance of the exams to answer any questions you may have.

 The sessions will be on Zoom at the following times: